Board of Directors

 Tara is the proud mother to Liam, born in April 2015, and step-mother to Ashley.
 The Allisons will be reporting to West Point, NY in the summer of 2015, where Tara will continue her work in event planning.
 She considers it an honor and a privilege to serve on the Pentagon Memorial Fund Board of Directors.

-Carlson holds both her undergraduate and Masters of Science degrees in Communications as well as Speech and Language Pathology from Western Kentucky University.
+Teresa earned her undergraduate and Master of Science degrees in Communications and Speech and Language Pathology from Western Kentucky University.

 Sally Mott Freeman, Director